Aithrahul/PDF-Generation-Using-LWC/README.md

 # PDF-Generation-Using-LWC
 We are using Contact object from there downloading the pdf

-LWC: pdfGenerationDemo
+LWC: pdfGenerationDemo,
-Apex Class: pdfController
+Apex Class: pdfController,

-VF Page: renderAsPDF
+VF Page: renderAsPDF,
 Apex Class: pdfPageController